by Chris Carlsson

 Thomas Bell became a director of the all-powerful Bank of California and Mammy was his closest (and secret) advisor.
 Meanwhile, she bought and sold dozens of properties, running boarding houses and specializing in developing protéges (i.e. beautiful young women) whom she would endeavor to marry off to the nouveau riche miners and bankers that frequented her boarding houses.
-She also built a house, then far out of town, known as the "Geneva Cottage," at the corner of the San Jose road and Geneva (now the corner of Geneva and Bayshore Boulevard near the toxic wasteland of the Southern Pacific rail yards and the Brisbane lagoon), which was the infamous site of numerous wild bacchanalian parties, attended by wealthy San Franciscan men and a bevy of beautiful young women.
+She also built a house, then far out of town, known as "Geneva Cottage," at the corner of the San Jose and Geneva Avenues (now the location of the Geneva Car Barn and Powerhouse), which was the infamous site of numerous wild bacchanalian parties, attended by wealthy San Franciscan men and a bevy of beautiful young women.

 She sought power through several primary techniques: she continued to sponsor runaway slaves as hundreds arrived in SF thanks to her aid.
 These people she placed in businesses and homes of the city, and they became her ears on the town.
 She sponsored and housed a number of young women, many of whom continued to follow her wishes for years.
 She spent a lot of her large fortune on the poor and destitute, earning considerable good will and power.
 She also used her position as madame to gain control through blackmail over many of the richest men in San Francisco, even helping them dispose of various children their dalliances gave rise to.
 And finally, Mary Ellen "Mammy" Pleasant used her talent with the voodoo religious rites to control her followers through religious terror.